fhinder/MMM-Covid19-Vaccination/README.md

 ## Installation

-Go to your MAcigMirror's module folder: cd ~/MagicMirror/modules
+Go to your MagicMirror's module folder: cd ~/MagicMirror/modules

 Clone this repository: